gauniverseorg/ga-docs/docs/Tutorials/hello-world.md

 ## Drop Text Block and write "Hello, world!"

 1. Open the AppBuilder by clicking F2 on the keyboard
+    - Note: When you open the AppBuilder, please select edit mode and not view mode.
+When you select the edit mode the page becomes locked and you are the only one allowed to change it until the changes are accepted in the ChangeLog.
 2. Open the Toolbox tab
 3. Open the controls tab
 4. Find TextBlock element.
 (You can use the search bar if you're having trouble finding an element)